-Work with health systems and community-based organizations to improve health outcomes for Medicaid and uninsured populations by addressing social drivers of health and well-being.
+Work with health systems to improve health outcomes for Medicaid and uninsured populations by encouraging greater community voice and shared decision making to address social drivers of health and well-being.

 Timeframe for Applications

 Wake, Mecklenburg, Durham, Cumberland, Guilford, Forsyth, Onslow, Pitt, New Hanover, and Healthy Places North Carolina communities.

 We know that achieving greater equity in health outcomes will require genuine partnership between hospitals and health systems and the community organizations that are embedded in underserved areas or led by residents with low incomes.
 The Trust is interested in hearing from organizations and collaboratives working to build these partnerships to address a specific social driver of poor health.
 We also want to hear about broad-based efforts to improve capacity of human service organizations that are embedded in communities of color to improve their ability to participate in the Healthy Opportunities pilots.

 For any of these strategies, interested applicants can propose a planning process or seek funds to implement a system change effort that addresses a social determinant of health and aims to reduce racial or ethnic disparities in health outcomes.
 Competitive applicants will demonstrate strong collaboration between the health system and historically marginalized populations and will address issues of shared decision making.

 Before applying, consider the following questions and requirements: